Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% with clear parameter explanations.
-The description itself adds no new parameter semantics beyond what the schema already provides; thus baseline 3 is appropriate.
+Schema coverage is 100% with both parameters (setCode, setNumber) already well-described in the schema.
+The description adds no additional parameter semantics beyond the schema, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.